CS4300-CS5300-SP26/dev5_cust3/README.md

 ## Known issues and bugs
 - Redis and celery need a manual start (will be implemented in future sprint)
+- Testing
+- Generate quiz not working in production

 ## AI Usage
 ### Sprint 1